srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

 Nosql stands for not only sql

-Types of Nosql databases:
+**Types of Nosql databases:**
  1. Document based - json, xml, excel files. used in content management, real time analtics, product management
  2. Graph based - used in ML, fraud detection
  3. Column based - has rows and columns. eg. casssadra,dynamodb
  4. Key value pair based

 **Charateristics of cassandra:**
 -highly scalable
 -high performance distributed database
 -designed to handle large amounts of data
 -high availability with no single point of failure
+-Column based storage database
+-fast write speed, because of clustering

 -developed by facebook 2008
+-inspired from bigtable and dynamodb
 -designed for unstructured or semi structured data
--Column based store database in Nosql
--store data in form of key-value pairs
 -masterless replication
--inspired from bigtable and dynamodb
--writes are faster than other dbs. becz of clustering
 -doesnt support relationship, but can use collection
 -selective replication factor

+**Data replication**:
+  -one or more nodes act as replication nodes. cassandra returns most recent updated value
+  -Cassandra performs a Read repair in background to update Replicas stale values
+  -Nodes communicate each other using Gossip protocol
 **Keyspace**: is schema or collection of tables, it will have columnFamily(tables)